-The federal research tax credit expired December 31, 2009.
-In the past, the federal research credit has expired and has been retroactively reinstated.
-It is not clear if the research credit will be retroactively reinstated or reinstated at all.
-If the research credit is not reinstated, our tax rate in future periods will be negatively impacted.
+The federal research credit expired on December 31, 2011.
+Generally, in the past when the federal research credit has expired, it has been retroactively reinstated.
+However, it is not clear if the research credit will be retroactively reinstated or reinstated at all.
+As such, our tax rate only reflects the benefit from the federal research credit through the expiration date.